PlumpMath/DesignPatternCS/README.md

 * Flyweight is used when there is a need to create a large number of objects of almost similar nature and storage cost is high.
 * A few shared objects can replace many unshared ones.
 * Most of the state can be kept on disk or calculated at runtime.

+### Facade

+Facade pattern hides the complexities of the system and provides an interface to the client using which the client can access the system.
+This pattern involves a single wrapper class which contains a set of members which are required by client.These members access the system on behalf of the facade client and hide the implementation details.

+The facade design pattern is particularly used when a system is very complex or difficult to understand because system has a large number of interdependent classes or its source code is unavailable.

+1. Complex System - A library of subsystems.
+2. SubsystemA, SubsystemB, SubsystemC - These are classes within complex system and offer detailed operations.
+3. Façade - This is a wrapper class which wrapper class which contains a set of members which are required by client.
+4. Client - This is a class which calls the high-level operations in the Façade.

+###### What is it for?
+* A simple interface is required to access to a complex system.
+* The abstractions and implementations of a subsystem are tightly coupled.
+* Need an entry point to each level of layered software.
+* The facade design pattern is particularly used when a system is very complex or difficult to understand because system has a large number of interdependent classes or its source code is unavailable